Self Attention with Temporal Prior: Can We Learn More from Arrow of Time?: Experiments

-The eICU Collaborative Research Database \cite{pollard2018eicu} is freely available multi-center database containing over 200,000 admissions to ICU.
-The database was collected from 335 units at 208 hospitals of the US.
+The eICU Collaborative Research Database \cite{pollard2018eicu} is a freely available multi-center database containing over 200,000 admissions to ICU.
+The database was collected from 335 units at 208 hospitals in the US.
 We processed the data set following the procedure defined at the PhysioNet challenge 2019 \cite{reyna_josef_jeter_shashikumar_moody_westover_sharma_nemati_clifford_2019}.
-Additionally, we excluded patients if there is at least one unmeasured time stamp.
+Additionally, we excluded patients if there was at least one unmeasured time stamp.
 Among 200,859 admissions, 132,112 admissions with 7,692,965 rows are extracted as a result.
-Each of the data point includes 40 variables measured in one hour interval.
-Here, we defined multiple tasks of predicting the Heart failure, Respiratory failure and Kidney failure within 12 hours prior to diagnosis.
-Each event is set based on ICD-9 code (HF:428.0, RF:518.81, KF:584.9) on EHR .
-The number of patients are 4,286 (3.24\%), 8,279 (6.27\%), and 4,357 (3.30\%) for each tasks.
+Each of the data points includes 40 variables measured in one-hour intervals.
+Here, we defined multiple tasks of predicting Heart failure, Respiratory failure, and Kidney failure within 12 hours prior to diagnosis.
+Each event is set based on the ICD-9 code (HF:428.0, RF:518.81, KF:584.9) on EHR.
+The number of patients is 4,286 (3.24\%), 8,279 (6.27\%), and 4,357 (3.30\%) for each task.